NethServer/docs/administrator-manual/en/webtop5.rst

 Admin user
 ----------

-After installation, WebTop will be accessible via the administrator user.
+After installation, WebTop will be accessible using the administrator user.
-The administrator user can change global settings and login as all other users, however, it's not a system user and can't access any other services like Mail, Calendar, etc.
+The administrator user can change global settings and login as any other user, however, it's not a system user and can't access any other service like Mail, Calendar, etc.

 Default credentials are: